ejarzo/Shape-Your-Music/README.md

 | Key   | Select the root note            |
 | Scale | Select the musical scale (mode) |

+### Exporting

+There are two ways to export your project: as audio or as MIDI.
+1. **Audio**: Recording audio works like many DAWs.
+Click the record button to begin recording.
+Recording will begin when playback starts and captures the audio output of the project.
+Clicking record again or stopping playback will stop the current recording, which can then be downloaded as a `.wav` file from the Downloads section in the sidebar.
+2. **MIDI**: Click `Export to MIDI` to download the project as a folder of MIDI files, one for each shape.
+Since the tempo is not synced to any real BPM, the melodies may sound slower or faster when loaded into another program, but all shapes will maintain their relative lengths.

 ### Shape Menu

 ![Shape Menu](readme-images/shape-context-menu.png)